afif-mad-scientist/France101/content/posts/Preparation for the trip.md

 Also, in France you will learn a lot of life lessons, you will grow up by 10 years in just one.
 To learn the lessons, there two ways, by thinking and reflecting, or by making mistakes and experience.
 The second path is more painful.
 Try your best to avoid it because it could cost you a lot if you are not careful.

-Speaking of careful, Before you make any decision, before you make any action, pause twice, breath twice, think twice, step back twice, think of all the possible ways it could go wrong, think of all the possible outcomes, then choose wisely.
+Speaking of careful, Before you make any decision, before you make any action, pause twice, breathe twice, think twice, step back twice, think of all the possible ways it could go wrong, think of all the possible outcomes, then choose wisely.

 another thing you want to prepare yourself of is about Racism.
 Be prepared, put in your head that you are a foreigner in a racist country, put in your head that you will be in an Islamophobic country, put in your head that you will be wearing a veil in an Islamophobic country. prepare yourself to not get hit by the sad reality when you are here.